 - LDAP Interface

-- Validate a connection to the Okta LDAP Interface using SSL over port 636 using the command
+Validate a connection to the Okta LDAP Interface using SSL over port 636 by executing the ldapsearch command via a Mac or Linux terminal and formatting the Multi-Factor Authentication (MFA) credentials appropriately.

-ldapsearchvia a Mac or Linux terminal. - Replace each instance of
+- Open a Mac or Linux terminal.

-ldapsearch -H ldaps://[subdomain].ldap.okta.com:636 -D "uid=[user@domain.com],ou=users,dc=[subdomain],dc=okta,dc=com" -W -b dc=[subdomain],dc=okta,dc=com uid="firstName*"
+ldapsearch -H ldaps://<subdomain>.ldap.okta.com:636 -D "uid=<user@domain.com>,ou=users,dc=<subdomain>,dc=okta,dc=com" -W -b dc=<subdomain>,dc=okta,dc=com uid="firstName*"

 Example: